 Academic Advisor's Office: Cumulative files containing academic information are maintained by some academic departments and by some faculty advisors concerning their advisees.

-Athletic Department (Vinardi Athletic Complex): Directory information; recruiting and eligibility records; performance statistics.
+Athletic Department (Ryan Athletic Center): Directory information; recruiting and eligibility records; performance statistics.

 Center for Health and Counseling (Harper Center, Room 1034): Medical records and Counseling records